Bit-depth and playback fidelity

-Many music streaming and download services offer 24-bit/96 kHz recordings and promote high-resolution music as something really exciting, something that takes the musical experience to a higher level.
-For example, the typical marketing claim about the resolution is that "24-bit resolution brings more dynamics, more transparency, more subtle nuances and details" - which is just another 'customer fooling' blah-blah, as there is nothing wrong with distributing music in a 16-bit/44.1 kHz FLAC format.
+Many music streaming and download services offer recordings in 24-bit/96 kHz formats and promote high-resolution music as something really exciting, something that takes the musical experience to a higher level.
+Unfortunately the marketing claims about the bit-depth and sampling rate are misleading and there is nothing wrong with distributing music in 16-bit/44.1 kHz FLAC format.

 There are many reasons why 24 bit makes no sense in a distribution format.
 First, a 16 bit / 44.1 kHz recording with noise shaping technology can cover 120 decibel dynamic range - that's more than enough (in fact, this is 10 decibels more than what is required for listening to music very loud, but not uncomfortably and painfully loud) However, even without noise shaping the maximum dynamic range of 16bit / 44.1 kHz audio is huge and higher than the well-known and wrong '96 dB': when the gain set so that the loudest peak is ~103 decibels the noise floor is just on the threshold of audibility in a two-channel system.

 In addition, modern recordings can be converted not only to 16 bits without compromising playback fidelity (without increasing the loudness of the noise floor), but the majority of the recordings can be converted to 14 or even 13 bits without any loss of quality.
 16 bit audio has a huge dynamic range, so huge that it is too large for many music.
 It’s hard to find a recording and a listening situation that takes advantage of noise shaping at 16-bit resolution.
 (In a multichannel system due to the higher number of sound sources the noise level is a bit higher and noise shaping plays a more important role.)